Cindy Panetti Cyr

 What do you attribute your success to?

 I attribute my success to continuous learning, creativity, and self-awareness.
 I think it's really important to spend time every day reading and writing, even if it's just a few minutes.
 If somebody wants to be a writer or a speaker, you have to do that regularly.
 I read different kinds of writing, not just one genre.
-I think knowing how to tell a story means you've got to read stories, so I read fiction as well as nonfiction.
+In my experience, knowing how to tell a story means you've got to read stories, so I read fiction as well as nonfiction.
 I also believe in creative play.
-I have a table set up for my painting, and I try to do something every day there.
+I have a table set up for painting and creating art, and I do some sort of drawing, painting or art pretty much every day.
 Sometimes it's more structured, and sometimes I'm just throwing some color down.
-I think finding things that can help you escape a little bit from the news and whatever else is going on is important.
-I walk through my garden every day, even if it's just 10 minutes, and I try to notice what new thing is blooming.
+I've found that engaging with activities that help you escape a little bit from the news and whatever else is going on is important.
+I walk through my garden every day, even if it's just 10 minutes, to notice what new plant is blooming.
 It just takes your head away.
-If I'm really stuck, I go near water.
-Water tends to help me, whether it's ocean waves, a waterfall, or even just getting in and taking a shower.
-There's something about running water that just opens creativity.
-I also believe strongly in following a more meaningful path rather than staying confined to traditional expectations.
-I'm passionate about the idea that in each passing year, we should always try to improve and try new things, and we should be better the next year than we were the year before because we have that lived experience and a whole year of being able to acquire more knowledge.
+If I'm stuck when writing, I go near water.
+Water tends to help me, whether it's ocean waves, a waterfall, or even just taking a shower.
+There's something about running water that just opens the mind and creativity.
+I also strongly believe in following a more meaningful path rather than staying confined to traditional expectations.
+I'm passionate about the idea that in each passing year, we should always try to improve ourselves and try new things-- in other words, aim to be a better version of yourself the next year than you were the year before.
+I believe this is doable when you are intentional about it, combining your lived experience with a whole year of being able to acquire more knowledge.

 Q